Why Choose Mount Sinai for Your Spine Surgery

 Physical therapy in the majority of cases will begin on the day after surgery to optimize mobility in the postoperative period.
 The therapist, along with social work, case management, physical therapy, and nursing team members, decide in interdisciplinary discharge planning rounds what the most appropriate discharge plan for you will be, and what equipment and services you may qualify for.
 Once the safest, optimal discharge plan and equipment needs have been determined, the information will be discussed with the patient and or family (and with their initiated approval).

 Postoperative and Follow-Up Care

 The majority of our patients return home within 1-5 days.
 Our team collaborates closely with a multitude of home care services.
 In the event you require more intensive physical therapy, our team will work with you and your family to facilitate discharge you or your loved one to the most appropriate rehabilitation services.
-Mount Sinai boasts being ranked 16th for Rehabilitation services in the nation by US news and World report.
+Mount Sinai ranks among the nation’s top 15 for Rehabilitation Medicine by U.S. News & World Report.
 Our affiliated sub acute rehabilitation is located close by, and is run by a Mount Sinai physiatrist.

 Although complications are rare during hospitalization, they unfortunately and unexpectedly can arise.
 Mount Sinai’s rapid response team and multiple critical care units are prepared in the event of an emergency 24 hours a day.

 Patients will follow up with their attending surgeon within several weeks of surgery.
 The time frame for this appointment is determined by physician preference and type of surgery.
 The contact information will be provided for your postoperative appointment in case a question or concern arises after your discharge from the hospital.